How to Reduce Side Effects of Medicine

 Knowing that side effects are avoidable is the first step in reducing them.
 The next step is learning what increases the risk of side effects.

-Whenever a healthcare provider prescribes a new drug, there is a chance side effects will be experienced from it because the body is unfamiliar with the drug’s active ingredients.
+Whenever a healthcare provider prescribes a new drug, there is a chance side effect will be experienced from it because the body is unfamiliar with the drug’s active ingredients.

 Sometimes, time will help.
 For example, after taking a medication for a few days, the initial side effects may dissipate or they may even completely disappear.